amarmaduke/blog/lectures/sigcomp/_posts/2016-02-24-L2-computational-complexity-theory.markdown

 A similar analogy works to motivate the formula, the divisor will remove the extra empty spaces that you are no longer considering.

 A permutation with repetition of a sequence of length $$n$$ with $$k$$ distinct elements is $$k^n$$.
-To understanding this we can use the same visual analogy.
+To understand this we can use the same visual analogy.
 Imagine the line, except now when we select a member for the first spot, that member is still available for the second spot.
-This means that every spot in our empty queue has $$n$$ potential members, giving the formula.
+This means that every spot in our empty queue has $$k$$ potential members, giving the formula.

 A combination of a set with $$n$$ elements of which $$k$$ are to be selected is $$\left(n \atop k\right) = \frac{n!}{k!(n-k)!}$$.
 Generally when we speak about combinations we say *n choose k* and write it $$\left( n \atop k \right)$$.